aleksha/data-analysis-tutorial/session-1/README.md

 ### Tasks

-  1. Create a toy model with fixed parametrs containing peaking signal (30%) and a bakgrounds of two cathegories: peaking (10&) and smooth (40%).
+  1. Create a toy model with fixed parameters containing peaking signal (30%) and a backgrounds of two cathegories: peaking (10&) and smooth (40%).
   2. For the 3000 events find an optimal binning for the chi2 fits
-  3. Compare outcome and performance of the binned chi2 fit and unbinneb maximum likelihood fit for different statistics of:
+  3. Compare outcome and performance of the binned chi2 fit and unbinned maximum likelihood fit for different statistics of:
       - 50 events
       - 3000 events
       - 100000 events
   4. Validate uncertainties of the unbinned maximum likelihood fit for 3000 events.
   5. Compare parameters of the extended and non-extended maximum likelihood fits (50 and 3000 events).
-  6. Add a non-correlated variable with differentr shapes for signal and a backgrounds.
+  6. Add a non-correlated variable with different shapes for signal and a backgrounds.
    Try to extract the distribution of the signal for this variable with three methods;

 ### Expected outcome
-  * Document in pdf-format containig proper information
+  * Document in pdf-format containing proper information
   * Add code into your git repository